Emigration from the Eastern Bloc

 After World War II, emigration restrictions were imposed by countries in the Eastern Bloc, which consisted of the Soviet Union and its satellite states in Central and Eastern Europe.
-Legal emigration was in most cases only possible in order to reunite families or to allow members of minority ethnic groups to return to their homelands.
+Legal emigration was in most cases only possible to reunite families or to allow members of minority ethnic groups to return to their homelands.

 Eastern Bloc governments argued that strict limits to emigration were necessary to prevent a brain drain.
 The United States and Western European governments argued that they represented a violation of human rights.
 Despite the restrictions, defections to the West occurred.